Exclusive: U.S. oil industry seeks unusual alliance with Farm Belt to fight Biden electric vehicle agenda

 WHIPLASH IN WASHINGTON

-The refining sector enjoyed a seat at the table under former President Donald Trump, who was keen to bolster the oil and gas industry.
+The refining sector was influential under former President Donald Trump, who was keen to bolster the oil and gas industry.

-Biden marks a complete reversal.
-He entered the White House promising measures to restrain the oil industry, from pausing new drilling leases on public lands to contemplating tougher limits on emissions.
+However, Biden has entered the White House promising to restrain the oil industry, from pausing new drilling leases on public lands to contemplating tougher emission limits.

-Biden this week pledged to buy 645,000 electric cars for the government vehicle fleet as part of a broader plan to advance EVs through vehicle procurement, infrastructure development and subsidies, threatening the multi-billion dollar gasoline market.

-AFPM’s Morgan said refiners are not scared of electric vehicles but dislike rigid government mandates.
-“What we have a problem with are heavy-handed mandates that take away consumer choice, either altogether or in large part.
-We don’t think that’s the right way forward,” Morgan said.

 The oil industry believes carbon emissions from fuel can be reduced by requiring increased octane content, which makes gasoline burn cleaner.
 Ethanol is a popular octane booster.

 The U.S. Renewable Fuel Standard currently requires refiners to blend biofuels like ethanol into fuels.
-As a result, most gasoline sold in the United States has about 10 percent ethanol in it.
+As a result, most gasoline sold in the United States has about 10% ethanol in it.
 The biofuel industry has been pushing hard to ensure those mandates continue.

+Emily Skor, head of the biofuel group Growth Energy, said her group has no plans to collaborate with the oil industry.

 “It’s no surprise the oil industry all of a sudden wants to give us a bear hug.
 We produce lower carbon fuels.
-They don’t,” said Emily Skor, head of the biofuel group Growth Energy.
+They don’t,” Skor said.

-Reporting by Jarrett Renshaw and Stephanie Kelly; Editing by Richard Valdmanis and Dan Grebler
+Reporting by Jarrett Renshaw and Stephanie Kelly; Editing by Richard Valdmanis, Dan Grebler and Christian Schmollinger

 Our Standards: The Thomson Reuters Trust Principles.